tigressine/escala/tests/MANUAL_TESTS.md

-//Tesitng Map
+# map testing

-1) When hovering over a region, that region should be highlighted.
+- When hovering over a region, that region should be highlighted.
-2) When you click on a region, that region should be stay highlited when no longer hovering.
+- When you click on a region, that region should be stay highlighted.
 No other region should become higlighted.
 3) When a region is clicked on, you can click on another region highliting that region.
 4) When a region is clicked on, you can click off a region and no region is highlighted.
 5) When you click on the pause button, the sprites stop moving, the timer stops and the pause button is highlited.